clubside/clubside-web-components/README.md

 #### Appearance

 Mostly opinionated in terms of the border radius.
 There is a default gradient which is green-ish.
 The primary element is filled with an inherited `background-color`.
-The element scales based on `font-size`.
+The component scales based on `font-size`.

 ## image-option-group